burritoOverflow/burritooverflow.github.io/_posts/2021-03-22-III-User-Interaction-Interface.markdown

 2. Private messages are not stored persistently.
 The server simply sends the private messages to the recipient.

-3. Private messages are totally ephemeral; they reside only on the script on the involved clients (so only for the duration of the browser tab's lifecycle)
+3. Private messages are totally ephemeral; they reside only on the script and on the involved clients in localstorage.

 The following video demonstrates the private messaging functionality and compares it to the room-wide messaging functionality.